tylerjryan/notes/redux.md

 * *Presentation Components:* Treat React components as "presentation" components, by passing in onClick handlers as props instead of defining the logic inside the component itself
 * *Container components:* defines the behaviors of the components and passes them in through props
     * ie. top level App components

+## ReactRedux and Component Handling

+* There is a library called *ReactRedux* that is made to simplify the use of context as well as Container Components
+* takes care of reading the store from the context without needing to worry about contextTypes.
+This is great, because React recommends against using Context directly.
+It is "unstable" and "likely to change in the future".
+* Import the `Provider` class to create the wrapper for the top-level app component that will contain the store in its context
+* Use the `connect` method to create a Container component by defining and passing in `mapStateToProps` and `mapDispatchToProps` (these functions behave exactly like they sound), as well at the Presentation Component being wrapped.
+(It is a curried function so these are chained function calls).
+  * you can think of this as "connecting" the Presentation component to the Redux store
+  * the result of the `connect` call is a Container component that is going to render the Presentation component after calculating the props from the passed in functions
+  * NOTE: you should keep every component in its own file to avoid needing to make the mapping functions with long unique names.
+With their own files, you can call them the same thing every time
+* if there is no state to map to props, you can simply pass in `null` in place of the `mapStateToProps` function
+* it is also very common to simply inject dispatch itself as a prop, so you can pass `null` in place of `mapDispatchToProps` to accomplish this
+* if both functions are `null`, they can be removed and `connect()` can be called without any arguments at
+  * result: do NOT subscribe to the store and inject the dispatch function as a prop